The Story of The Farmer's Three Daughters (Icelandic fairy tale): Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".

 The tale has been compared to the German tale The Three Little Birds, collected by the Brothers Grimm, and The Sisters Envious of Their Cadette, published by Antoine Galland in The One Thousand and One Nights.

 In a late-19th century study, scholar W. A. Clouston listed this tale as the "Icelandic version" of The Sisters Envious of Their Cadette, from the compilation The Arabian Nights.
+According to Rósa Þorsteinsdóttir, although the tale may have derived either from an Icelandic translation of The 1,001 Nights or from the Straparola's 16th century tale, the story had adapted itself locally to Icelandic tradition.

 Motifs

 E. Kahle noted that in this tale, as with the other variants, the queen's abandoned children seek a talking bird and a magical water that revives the petrified people at the end of the tale.
-In the same vein, Adeline Rittershaus stated that in more complete variants of the same story, the third and youngest sister promises to bear the king children of wondrous aspect; and after the children are cast in the water, they survive and seek three treasures.
+In the same vein, philologist Adeline Rittershaus stated that in more complete variants of the same story, the third and youngest sister promises to bear the king children of wondrous aspect; and after the children are cast in the water, they survive and seek three treasures.